Skip to main content

 DrivingStarting from Taroko National Park Headquarters Visitor Center, passing through Shakadang Tunnel, Xila'an Tunnel and turning left after the Changchun Tunnel.
 Following the Old Highway 8 you will arrive the trailhead is just after you pass through two bridge after Xianhuan Tunnel.
 You will see Changguan Temple Gate.
 Turning right ascending to the suspension bridge.
 You can park your car in front of Changguan Temple.

-ParkingChangchun Shrine- the Old Highway 8 is allowed vehicles from the west traffic heading to the east (eastwards).
+ParkingChangchun Shrine- the Old Highway 8 is allowed vehicles from the west (Tianxiang) traffic heading to the east (Taroko) (eastwards).
 The car park is available.
 The buses are only allowed for a temporary stop for passengers getting off the bus.
 No bus parking is available.
 Buses are advised to drive further east ahead of the Old Highway 8 and please park at Xiagu Bridge (turnging left after the Xiagu bridge towards the Liwu River riverbed parking lot, about 200 meter from the east entrance to Taroko gorge.)